swsmith310/libswsdm/README.md

 `std::vector<sws::Flag*> flags` - A vector object that stores all of the in-game flags.

 `void sws::DM::DM()` - This function should be the very first thing you call in the main method of your game.
-This function calls `sws::DM::load_flags(std::string sf)` on *baseFlags.swsd*, populating the `flags` object and initializing all of the data in the game.
+This function calls `sws::DM::load_flags(std::string sf)` on *init.swsd*, populating the `flags` object and initializing all of the data in the game.

 `void sws::DM::parse(std::string const& s, const char d, std::vector<std::string>& o1, std::vector<std::string>& o2)` - The function that interprets *swsDM* scripts.
 Uses a simple string splitting algorithm to separate flag keys and values into separate `std::vector<std::string>` variables which are then iterated through to add or manipulate flags.